 A high quality collagen supplement is a wonderful option for slowing collagen loss as we age.
 When collagen is introduced into the system, the body breaks it down into amino acids and then intelligently distributes it wherever it is most needed, whether that be your skin, joints, tendons, ligaments, etc.

-Collagen supplements work by reintroducing some of the collagen building blocks back into our bodies, allowing for joint support, lessened joint pain, and improved skin elasticity.
+Collagen supplements work by reintroducing some of the collagen building blocks back into our bodies, allowing for joint support, lessened joint aches, improved hair, skin, and nails, and overall wellness support.
 Collagen supplements may also promote increased production of other proteins essential for skin elasticity, such as elastin and fibrillin.

 For example, one study found a significant decrease in joint pain in a group of 73 athletes taking 10 grams of collagen each day for 24 weeks when compared to the group not taking collagen.